rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So Jesus answered them, My teaching is not mine, but his who sent me. ^0716

-If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority. ^0717
+If anyone's will is to do God's will, he will know whether the teaching is from God or whether I am speaking on my own authority. ^0717

-The one who speaks on his own authority seeks his own glory; but the one who seeks the glory of him who sent him is true, and in him there is no falsehood. ^0718
+The one who speaks on his own authority seeks his own glory, but the one who seeks the glory of him who sent him is true, and in him there is no falsehood. ^0718

 Has not Moses given you the law?
 Yet none of you keeps the law.
 Why do you seek to kill me? ^0719

 The crowd answered, You have a demon!
 Who is seeking to kill you? ^0720

-Jesus answered them, I did one work, and you all marvel at it. ^0721
+Jesus answered them, I did one deed, and you all marvel at it. ^0721

-Moses gave you circumcision ( not that it is from Moses, but from the fathers ), and you circumcise a man on the Sabbath. ^0722
+Moses gave you circumcision (not that it is from Moses, but from the fathers), and you circumcise a man on the Sabbath. ^0722

-If on the Sabbath a man receives circumcision, so that the law of Moses may not be broken, are you angry with me because on the Sabbath I made a man’s whole body well? ^0723
+If on the Sabbath a man receives circumcision, so that the law of Moses may not be broken, are you angry with me because on the Sabbath I made a man's whole body well? ^0723

 Do not judge by appearances, but judge with right judgment. ^0724